SquidDev/squiddev.cc/posts/2019-08-30-amulet-backend.md

 function are not compiled to loops.
 We're still discussing whether this should be done directly, or by augmenting Core with join points or [CwCwW][cwc]'s $\mathscr{C}$ operator, but it should hopefully appear in the next five years.

-[amulet]: https://amulet.squiddev.cc/ "Amulet's (rather lacklustre) website"
+[amulet]: https://github.com/amuletml/amulet/ "Amulet's GitHub repository"
 [hydraz]: https://hydraz.semi.works/ "hydraz's personal website.
 Plenty of Amulet stuff here too!"
 [bug]: https://github.com/tmpim/amulet/issues/163 "Issue #163 on GitHub - Ordering can ignore IO in non-inlined cases"
 [anf]: https://en.wikipedia.org/wiki/A-normal_form